sitalab/FlightChain/sita-basic-network/README.md

 To regenerate this material, simply run ``generate.sh``.

-## Starting the network
+## Step 2 -  Start the network

 Run ``start.sh`` to bring up the network.

 Check that all the images are running by running `docker ps`.
-You should see these 4 images.
+You should see these 5 images.

 ```
 KOS:sita-basic-network kosullivan$ docker ps